albertyw/gentle-alerts/README.md

 3. Update package.json with new version
 4. Commit a new release
 5. Tag and push the commit
-6. `npm publish`
-7. `npm run package`
+6. `npm run package`
-8. Upload the zip file to the [chrome web store](https://chrome.google.com/webstore/developer/dashboard)
+7. Upload the zip file to the [chrome web store](https://chrome.google.com/webstore/developer/dashboard)

 Design
 ------